AkaashSamson/IPV-Project/README.md

-# IPV Project - Image Processing Tools
+# IPV Project - Foreground Segmentation Tool

-A comprehensive web application featuring various image processing tools implemented with Flask and OpenCV.
-This project provides a user-friendly interface for different computer vision techniques.
+A focused image processing application built with Flask and OpenCV that specializes in foreground object extraction and background manipulation.
+This tool provides a straightforward interface for separating image foregrounds from backgrounds.

-## Available Tools
+## Core Functionality

 ### GrabCut Segmentation
-- Extract objects from images by drawing a bounding box
+- Extract foreground objects from images by drawing a bounding box
 - Two segmentation modes:
   - Normal segmentation
   - Colored foreground with black and white background